agrbin/snapscale-article/README.md

-## The goal of this report
+## The goal

-I am writing this report to share my thoughts about:
+I am writing this post to share my thoughts about:

 * ML principles for real-world applications